 CIOs will make the Chief Digital Officer obsolete in 2018, according to Forrester's 2018 CIO predictions.
-[See also: Chief Digital Officer salary and job description - What's the role of the CDO and how much does a Chief Digital Officer get paid?]

 The claim was one of a number of predictions made by the technology analyst firm.
 It also expects many organisations to adopt subscription business models, access talent through short-term contracts and freelance employees, and act as venture capitalists to find value in emerging technologies.